How Can I Find Short Sales?

 A reader asks: "How can I find short sales online from MLS listings?
 Some of the listings say it's a short sale but some do not yet they are definitely short sales.
 I know my agent can figure out which ones are short sales.
 Is this information not available to the public?"

+Answer: Every MLS system is different, so short sale listings aren't always evident.
+There seems to be a movement toward identifying short sale listings due to commission disputes.
 When agents fight over money, systems are often immediately put in place to keep disputes from happening.
 Agents often fight with other agents over money.
 It's a common battle.

 What Is a Short Sale?